Kelly Chandler, PhD

 Corvallis, OR 97331

-Kelly applies a work-family justice lens to study how working conditions, workplace culture, and work-family policies affect the health and daily lives of employees and their families.
-She also examines the implications of work for family processes, including emotional transmission, family routines, and parental socialization.
+Kelly applies a work-family justice lens to understand the diversity of lived experiences of adults at work, at home, and in their work-family integration.
+She studies how job conditions, workplace culture, and work-family policies affect the health and well-being of employees and their families.
+She also studies daily stress and emotional transmission in families.

 Kelly Chandler is an associate professor in the School of Human Development and Family Science in the College of Health at Oregon State University.
 She teaches graduate and undergraduate courses in Human Development and Family Studies.
 She is affiliated with both the Hallie Ford Center for Healthy Children and Families and the Center for Healthy Aging Research.